smahanam/FileSharing/README.md

 This approach has been more effective than using Cylc’s native mechanisms in such cases.
 That said, ghis2s includes a feature to generate fully system-agnostic shell scripts (i.e., no **srun**), although this feature is currently disabled for performance reasons.
-An example of a SLURM-free shell script can be found here:
+An example of a **SLURM's srun-free** shell script can be found here:
 *https://github.com/smahanam/FileSharing/blob/main/E2ESDIR/scratch/202502/s2splots/s2splots_01_run.sh*

 **v) How does ghis2s differ from other GHI subsystems (GHI-NRT, GHI-MR)?**